zhinst/laboneq-applications/examples/guide-building-blocks.md

 # setup is an ordinary LabOne Q DeviceSetup:
 setup = qpu.setup

-# qubits is a list of one signle LabOne Q Application Library TunableTransmonQubit qubit:
+# qubits is a list of one single LabOne Q Application Library TunableTransmonQubit qubit:
 qubits = qpu.qubits
 ```